-If you have any questions about buying or selling a home in Palo Alto please feel free to contact me.
+If you have any questions about buying a San Jose or Silicon Valley rental property please feel free to contact me.